kite-sdk/kite-docs/tutorials/flume-capture-events.md

 ## Configuring Flume

 These are the steps to configure Flume to channel log information directly to the `events` dataset.
+You first generate the configuration information using the Kite command-line interface, copy the results, paste them in the Flume configuration file, and then restart Flume.

 1. In a terminal window, type `kite-dataset flume-config --channel-type memory events`.
-1. Copy the results.
+1. Copy the output from the terminal window.
 1. Open Cloudera Manager.
 1. Under __Status__, click the link to __Flume__.
 1. Choose the __Configuration__ tab.